MicrosoftDocs/learn/learn-pr/beginner-python/create-manage-projects/includes/7-summary.md

-This module introduced you to the idea of using libraries written by someone else.
+This module introduced you to the idea of using libraries that someone else has written.
 You learned how to use `pip` to install these libraries and to upgrade or remove them as needed.

 Libraries are continuously worked on.
 To track that improvement work, each version of a library is assigned a version number.
 Different applications on your computer may rely on different versions of the same library.